 - Be sure to have the child’s full attention: Be sure to have the child’s full attention, including auditory attention and eye contact before communicating.
 Some children might need to be prompted to look at the speaker by tapping on their shoulder or by holding a preferred object at eye level for initial and repeated attention.

-- Maintain close proximity between the speaker and the child: Keep the distance between the speaker and the child at a maximum of 3-6 feet.
+- Maintain close proximity between the speaker/signer and the child ensuring the child can see the speaker’s face: Keep the distance between the speaker and the child at a maximum of 3-6 feet.
 Be aware of the child’s ‘listening bubble’ for the optimal listening range and appropriate visual distance for understanding signs or Cued Speech.

 - Use facial expressions that convey the intended message: Some adults may not use facial expressions that “match” the comment or the question asked.
 For example, some adults may unintentionally use a “frowning” face when asking, “Where is your backpack?”
 For a young child who does not have adequate language, he or she could misinterpret these facial expressions as a message of anger.
 Thus, when asking a question or making a comment, adults should use facial expressions that accurately convey their message.